How It Works: Do the Two Step

 If you DO NOT have a passing inspection, your renewal will not be processed.
 Your county will request that you provide verification of inspection.

+Vehicle registration and renewal may be completed at your local county tax office or at any county willing to accept the application.
 If you have a passing inspection in the inspection database, the clerk will proceed with your renewal.
 Inspection will be verified electronically at the time of renewal.

-Most inspection records are available in real time, but there may be instances when the record is not immediately available.
-If your vehicle passed inspection but the system is unable to electronically verify it, you may present the passing VIR you received from the inspection station to the county at the time of renewal.
+Most inspection records are available in near real time, but there may be instances when the record is not immediately available.
+If your vehicle passed inspection but the system is unable to electronically verify it, you may present the passing VIR you received from the inspection station to the county tax office at the time of renewal.
 If you need to show proof of inspection to complete your vehicle’s registration renewal, visit www.mytxcar.org to download, display electronically, or print a copy of the document.
 Your inspection will be verified manually, and you will be permitted to renew your vehicle registration.

 If you are renewing your registration at a county subcontractor location, such as your local grocery store, they may not accept your VIR as proof of inspection.
 Each county determines whether their subcontractors can verify inspection via VIR.
 If a subcontractor is not permitted to verify via VIR, you will be directed to the county tax office to complete your renewal.